rpede/MobileProgramming24/_interactivity/photos.md

 }
 ```

-We navigate to a now screen where the image/photo is shown in a larger size.
+We navigate to a new screen, where the image/photo is shown in a larger size.
-The new route is pushed to the navigation stack this time.
+The new route is pushed to the navigation stack this time, because it makes
-Because it makes sense that the user should be able to get back after viewing
+sense that the user can get back after viewing the photo.
-the photo.

 ## Photo screen